CarlosChicata/privacimiento/Certifications/README.md

 ### Comments
 This is a good point to want to learn how the UX/UI can affect the privacy of users bases in the explotation of common cognitive biases to share data that they don't want.
 It's short but important to know.

+## Data Privacy course of Udacity
+### Skills:
+* Learn about what is privacy engineering and the importants.
+* Learn and implements methods of minimizations in projects.
+* Get a basic knowledge about common regulations like CPPA, HIPAA, etc.
+* Create a assessment document of risk in system and recommend best practice.
+* Understand and use a `Privacy by design` framework in software project.

+### Comments
+This is a good point to get know about rol and basic concepts about privacy engineering, i will generate projects of portfolio and understand about the privacy engineering in basic level